 On March 18, 2021, we completed our acquisition of the net assets of ZippyYum, LLC ("ZippyYum"), a California-based developer of software products used in the food service and food preparation industries.
-We believe that this acquisition enhances the product portfolio in our RBIS reportable segment.
+This acquisition enhanced the product portfolio in our Solutions Group reportable segment.

 On March 1, 2021, we completed our acquisition of the issued and outstanding stock of JDC Solutions, Inc. ("JDC"), a Tennessee-based manufacturer of pressure-sensitive specialty tapes.
-We believe that this acquisition expands the product portfolio in our Industrial and Healthcare Materials ("IHM") reportable segment.
+This acquisition expanded the product portfolio in our Materials Group reportable segment.